petrixh/25-4-testbench/README.md

   side/top bar and the main menu).
 This setup uses [App Layout](https://vaadin.com/docs/components/app-layout).
 - `views` package in `src/main/java` contains the server-side Java views of your application.
-- `views` folder in `src/main/frontend` contains the client-side JavaScript views of your application.
 - `themes` folder in `src/main/frontend` contains the custom CSS styles.

 ## Useful links